TemplateMe/medusa-nextjs-docker-ecommerce/setup.md

         ]
     }
-2.6 - replace the bucketname with your buckets name for example mines medusa-uploads and save it 2.7 update the minio env variables for the server.
+2.6 - replace the bucketname with your buckets name for example mines medusa-uploads and save it 2.6.1 - go to Anonymous and Add Access Rule with prefix / and Access readonly 2.7 update the minio env variables for the server.
 3 - run the server itself using this docker command:
     docker-compose -f docker-compose.server.yml up --build -d